Docker Template Stack .NET

 formulahendry.dotnet-test-explorer Test explorer for .NET

-kreativ-software.csharpextensions Additional C# productivity features
+kreativ-software.csharpextensions C# productivity features

 Performance Tip, slow Docker builds?